Things to Do in Rotorua – Geothermal, Culture & Adventure

 • Location: Central North Island (Lake Rotorua)

-• Typical stay: 1–2 days in town; add time for Orakei Korako or Tarawera
+• Typical stay: 1–2 days (add extra time for Orakei Korako or Mt Tarawera)

-• Good to know: Keep to marked paths in thermal areas; book popular evenings ahead
+• Good to know: Stay on marked paths in thermal areas; book popular evening experiences ahead

 Best Things to do in Rotorua